Differentiable and accelerated spherical wavelets

-S2WAV is a JAX package for computing wavelet transforms on the sphere and rotation group.
+S2WAV is a python package for computing wavelet transforms on the sphere and rotation group, both in JAX and PyTorch.
 It leverages autodiff to provide differentiable transforms, which are also deployable on modern hardware accelerators (e.g. GPUs and TPUs), and can be mapped across multiple accelerators.

 S2WAV is an updated implementation of the scale-discretised wavelet transform on the sphere, which builds upon the papers of Leistedt et al 2013 and McEwen et al 2017.
 This wavelet transform is designed to have excellent localisation and uncorrelation properties, and has been successfully adopted for various applications e.g. scattering transforms on the sphere McEwen et al 2022.
 The wavelet dictionary is constructed by tiling the harmonic line with infinitely differentiable Cauchy-Schwartz functions, which can straightforwardly be performed in an efficient multiresolution manner, as in the Euclidean case.
-For example the directional wavelet decomposition of a topographic map of the Earth can be seen below
+This is what the directional wavelet filters look like in pixel space.

 We strongly encourage contributions from any interested developers; a simple example would be adding support for new wavelet filters e.g. spherical needlets Chan et al 2016 or spherical ridgelets McEwen & Price 2020!
 Thanks goes to these wonderful people (emojikey):